-If any spot welds have failed or look to have an unusually deep recess, repair them using the spot weld repair method detailed above.
-If a gap is present as shown in the above figure, the deformation must be reversed and this gap closed before repairing and reinforcing the area.
+If any spot welds have failed or look to have an unusually deep recess, repair them using the Spot Weld Repair Method detailed above.
+If a gap is present as shown in the above example, the deformation must be reversed and this gap closed before repairing and reinforcing the area.

-In addition to repairing the spot welds, it is suggested that the chassis rails flanged edge is stitch welded to the boot floor from the spare wheel well to the rear seat backrest as per the methodology detailed above.
+Our Chassis Rail Plates will permanently prevent this failure from occurring again however, in the event they or any other topside reinforcements are not being installed, it is suggested that the chassis rails flanged edge is Stitch Welded to the boot floor from the spare wheel well to the rear seat backrest using the methodology detailed above.

 Behind the Rear Subframe Mounts

-Looking just behind the rear two, rear subframe mounts, you should find the continuation of the chassis rail highlighted in Figure 14.
-This area represents the rear most portion of the RACP and joins to the underside of the sheet metal that forms the spare wheel well.
-To find the four spot welds in this area, the brush on seam sealer will require removal as shown in Figure 15.
-Once located, it is suggested that the nearest two spot welds are replaced with rosette welds as per the spot weld repair method detailed above regardless of whether popped or not.
+Looking just behind the rear two, rear subframe mounts, you will see where the RACP reconnects with the chassis rails highlighted in Figure 14.
+This area represents the rear most portion of the RACP and joins to the underside of the crumple structure either side of the spare wheel well.

 ‘V’ Shaped Beam